 - 1/ The application of petitioner for certification as a correctional officer was but one of thirty-seven applications that were scheduled to be heard commencing on April 3, 1989.
 At that time, perceiving that the testimony of certain witnesses would be common to most applicants, the parties agreed to develop a generic record that would, pertinent to this case, be utilized in addition to the proof offered individually on behalf of the petitioner. - 2/ Variously, some files contained the original registration and original affidavit of compliance that must be submitted to the Commission for certification, some files were totally missing registrations and affidavits of compliance, and some files were missing birth certificates, fingerprint cards and other documentation required for certification.
-Overall, none of the files contained the documentation required by law for certification. - 3/ When the personnel file of McMullen was audited on August 10, 1988, a copy of an affidavit of applicant executed by McMullen on June 24, 1985, was located.
-There was, however, no affidavit of compliance, or even a copy of an affidavit of compliance, located in his file.
-At hearing, McMullen contended that the existence of such documentation in his file supported the conclusion that an earlier application had been submitted to the Commission which, because of inaction, had been approved pursuant to Section 120.60(2), Florida Statutes.
-The proof fails, however, to support the conclusion that any application, other than that of August 10, 1988, was submitted to the Commission on behalf of McMullen.
-Notable to this conclusion is the lack of a copy of an affidavit of compliance in his file, the disorganization of the County's records, and the lack of reliability in its personnel practices.
+Overall, none of the files contained the documentation required by law for certification. - 3/ When the personnel file of Morales was audited on August 11, 1988, a copy of an affidavit of compliance executed by Fred Crawford on June 30, 1986, as well as an affidavit of applicant bearing the same date, was located.
+Due to the passage of time since the first affidavit of compliance had been executed, the Commission insisted that a new affidavit of compliance be prepared to accompany the application.
+At hearing, Morales contended that the existence of such documentation in his file supported the conclusion that an earlier application had been submitted to the Commission which, because of inaction, had been approved pursuant to Section 120.60(2), Florida Statutes.
+The proof fails, however, to support the conclusion that any application, other than that of August 11, 1988, was submitted to the Commission on behalf of Morales.
+Notable to this conclusion is the disorganization of the County's records, and the lack of reliability in its personnel practices.
 Here, the Commission provided the County with semi-annual reports from 1985 through 1988, which listed each officer its records showed employed by the County.
 The County, under existing law, was charged with the responsibility of reviewing such reports and advising the Commission of any changes that had occurred.
 The County failed to do so at any time between 1985 and 1988.

 As additional support for his contention that an earlier application was submitted to the Commission, petitioner contended that the County routinely mailed applications in bulk upon completion of each academy class, and that such routine practice supports the conclusion that petitioner's application was previously submitted.
-Such contention is rejected in this case since the County's personnel practices do not possess the necessary reliability to render such proof persuasive and because there was no showing that any member of petitioner's class had been certified.
+Such contention is rejected in this case since the

+County's personnel practices do not possess the necessary reliability to render such proof persuasive and because there was no showing that any member of petitioner's class had been certified.